 The information on this endpoint is not available for the registered substance but needs to be present in the technical dossier to meet the information requirements.
 Consequently there is an information gap and it is necessary to provide information for this endpoint.

-You have submitted a testing proposal for an extended one-generation reproductive toxicity study according to EU B.56./OECD TG 443 to be performed with the registered substance with the following justification and specification of the study design:
+You have submitted a testing proposal for an extended one-generation reproductive toxicity study according to OECD TG 443 by the oral route to be performed on rat with the registered substance and the basic study design.